-Bigger is not always better, but when it comes to houses, the most magnificent properties generally have over 10,000 square feet of living space, a minimum of four bedrooms (but often double that) and sit on a special piece of land.
+Bigger is not always better.
+When it comes to houses, the most magnificent properties generally have over 10,000 square feet of living spac.
+A minimum of four bedrooms (but often double that) and sit on a special piece of land.
 The most luxurious homes in Ohio to Texas, are found on several acres of private rolling hills or within an exclusive gated community that boasts a golf course or a lake.

 Many homeowners with money to spare create a haven by installing rooms and areas specifically designed for their own personal relaxation.
 Pools, both indoor and outdoor, are common features in luxury homes and so are hot tubs and saunas.
 Some homeowners also enjoy a room with soft lighting and a built-in essential oil diffuser to be utilized by the visiting masseuse or acupuncturist.
 Waterfalls, also both indoor and out, create a soothing atmosphere.

 You don’t have to be an NBA star to enjoy your own basketball court for shooting hoops.
 Some luxury homes also feature tennis courts or lap pools.
 Adding a custom-built rock-climbing wall or bowling alley creates space for personal activity as well as fun with friends.
 Depending on how much property the house sits on, a putting green or full-fledged golf course could be a dream addition.

 Movie buffs or those who work in the industry will no doubt need a home screening room with comfortable seating and a large screen.
 Homeowners with a green thumb might build their own greenhouse on the property.
 While most people have to “craft” at the kitchen table, ultra-luxurious homes often feature a dedicated craft room.
 For gun enthusiasts, they would most likely have a room display for their hunting equipment and gears.
 They might showcase various rifles like the Ruger Precision Rifle or Bergara B14 BMP in display cases, or have crossbows hung on the walls.
 If you aspire to have one in your house too, Lunde Studio is the perfect site to visit for gun reviews and recommendations for weapons and accessories you might want to add to your collection.